 Case Proportions

-The Deepsea is tall and top-heavy by design.
-The Ringlock System adds vertical mass through a thicker crystal and internal pressure ring.
+The Ringlock System adds vertical mass through that thicker crystal and internal pressure ring.
 The result is more leverage and wrist awareness, driven by height, not diameter.

 Price and Market Demand

-At the entry level, the discontinued Sea-Dweller 16600 sits around $6,400 retail versus $8,518 market (Jan 18, 2026).
-At the other extreme, the Sea-Dweller 136668LB is about $64,800 retail and $57,703 market, showing how precious metal can lift retail pricing while still narrowing the secondary buyer pool.
+At the other extreme, the yellow gold Sea-Dweller 136668LB trades around $57,000 in 2026, showing how precious metal can lift retail pricing while still narrowing the secondary buyer pool.

-For Deepsea, the discontinued Deepsea 116660 is often the cheapest entry, roughly $11,900 retail versus $9,384 market (Jan 2026).
-The high-end outlier is the Deepsea Challenge 126067, around $29,100 retail and $40,950 market, where the extreme engineering story can push values above retail, unlike standard steel Deepseas.
+The high-end outlier is the Deepsea Challenge 126067 in RLX Titanium, around $29,100 retail and trading north of $40,000.
+That’s where the extreme engineering story can push values well above retail.

-The Sea-Dweller line has shown a modest recent rebound but remains below its post-2021 peak, matching the broader luxury-watch reset.
-The Deepsea line has generally been softer in the long term because comfort and size filter demand, so even iconic references can lag unless they carry a uniquely recognizable identity or scarcity story.
+The Deepsea line has generally been softer in the long term because comfort and size filter demand.
+Even iconic references can lag unless they carry a uniquely recognizable identity or scarcity story.
+Market figures from WatchCharts and aggregated Chrono24 listings as of 2026, and our full Rolex pricing guide walks through the broader market context.

 Popular Rolex Sea-Dweller References

 The Sea-Dweller is Rolex’s accurate saturation-diving tool watch that still behaves like a typical sports Rolex on land.
-Built with a helium escape valve and a 1,220 m depth rating, it sits clearly above the Submariner in capability without crossing into novelty size.
+Built with a helium escape valve and a 1,220m depth rating, it sits clearly above the Submariner in capability without crossing into novelty size.
 This line is about professional dive credibility with real-world wearability.

 1. Ref.
-16600 (1988–2008)
+16600 — The Quiet Vintage Sea-Dweller (1988–2008)

 - Case: 40mm Oyster case, helium escape valve, no date magnifier